chadian/ember-fill-up/README.md

 ⛽️ ember-fill-up [![Build Status](https://travis-ci.org/chadian/ember-fill-up.svg?branch=master)](https://travis-ci.org/chadian/ember-fill-up)
 ==============================================================================

+## ⚠ No Longer Maintained
+This project is no longer maintained.
+This addon was a proof-of-concept for my [EmberFest talk](https://www.youtube.com/watch?v=RIdjk9_RSBY) previewing a user-friendly API for container/element queries and showcasing a few different strategies for respsonive components.
+At the time ember community was still discovering how best to support element resize events with element modifiers.
+I am happy to say that the base primitives have matured and an implementation that best illustrates these ideas continued in a newer addon by Isaac Lee with his project [`ember-container-query`](https://github.com/ijlee2/ember-container-query).
+I highly recommend everyone use it!

+---

 This addon gives you tools to help you create responsive components that are easier to develop, test, and use.